matrixxx-dev/matrixxx-dev/README.md

   - USB stick with a recommended capacity of at least 32 GB - so you have enough storage space to experiment
-  - **Note:** The pure basic system only has a total size of 3.7 GB
+  - **Note:** The pure basic system only has a total size of 3.7 GB (includes 64-bit and 32-bit versions of the OS)